 - 3-axis with camera & separate 2nd I2C-based IMU: In addition to the camera IMU a further I2C-based IMU module connected to the I2C#2 port is used as 2nd IMU.
 The STorM32 board can be mounted anywhere, but the 2nd IMU must be mounted on the gimbal above the yaw motor.

 - 2-axis: This is not officially supported but users figured out that the controller can be set up to work fine with a 2-axis gimbal (check the rcgroups thread).
 Only a camera IMU is attached to the NT bus.
-A 2nd IMU is not supported in this configuration.
+A 2nd IMU is not supported in this configuration, and must be disabled.

 For the following, a 2nd IMU is not needed, and should in fact be disabled.
 However, if you plan to use one, then you may want that it is installed and connected, so that thecan auto-determine its orientation.

 The gimbal can be in the "down-hanging" or the "up-standing" position, i.e. should be in a pitch-roll-yaw configuration.
 The pitch-yaw-roll configuration is not officially supported by the STorM32 controller.